 Build with Bags Program Overview

-The Build with Bags program is a cooperative effort of the Iowa Grocery Industry Association, Keep Iowa Beautiful, the Iowa Department of Natural Resources, Metro Waste Authority, City Carton Recycling and The Des Moines Register.
+The Build with Bags program is a cooperative effort of the Iowa Grocery Industry Association, Keep Iowa Beautiful, the Iowa Department of Natural Resources, Metro Waste Authority and Plastic Recycling of Iowa Falls.
 Over the course of several months, representatives of each of these organizations listened to focus groups that were convened to discuss shopping bag issues and then developed a program to assist Iowa grocers in reducing the environmental impact of shopping bags.

 In addition to decreasing the environmental footprint of shopping bags, the group sought to provide an effective alternative to plastic bag bans and the unintended consequences that often result from bans and other related regulatory efforts.
 The result is the Build with Bags program, which has helped to: